hertzmann/hertzmann.github.io/_posts/2024-10-07-picture-perception.md

 <center>
 <img src="../../../images/arthistory/matisse.jpg">
 </center>
-Each object is depicted almost as if a separate object in a separate painting—locally, they each make sense, and they're arranged in space on a table.
-Compared to the cave painting, there's just a bit more information about the spatial arrangement.
+The perspective depiction isn't very precise or photographic.
+Each object appears to make sense locally, like they were painted separately and arranged together on the table.
+Compared to the cave painting, there's just a bit more information about the spatial arrangement. ([A lot of my own causal drawings end up looking something like this](https://www.instagram.com/p/CuTISoqtZNl/).)

 If, on the other hand, we go back to Raphael's _School of Athens_:
 <center>